Monday, September 25, 2023

 A Walk On The Bridge That Breathes In Riwai

-It is said the bridges last for hundreds of years, depending on the health of the mother tree.
-Since new roots keep growing, the bridge literally regenerates every time the old roots or old trees die and over the years, its strength increases with more layers.
-Of course, villagers do maintain them well and are prompt about all repair work, since it's their only way to commute.
+It is said that these bridges can last for hundreds of years, depending on the health of the mother tree.
+Since new roots keep growing, the bridge literally regenerates whenever older roots or trees die.
+Over the years, its strength increases as more layers of roots intertwine.

 A precarious little stretch of rocky trail.

-There are no restaurants in the village.
-The only options are homemade food and fruits offered by the villagers.
-We tried some new types of berries.
-Above: Shophie and below Shohsang.
-These berries looked quite tempting but ....but.... one bite and I literally jumped.
-It was extremely sour.
-I must have mimicked one of Jim Carry's favorite antics after an uncontrollable tickle ran through my entire body :P That's the best I can describe the degree of sourness.
+These berries looked quite tempting, but… but… one bite and I literally jumped.
+It was extremely sour!
+I must have mimicked one of Jim Carrey’s favorite antics as an uncontrollable tickle ran through my entire body. :P

 Friday, September 15, 2023